 The school COSHH assessment is kept in the Bursar's office and summary information is kept where substances are stored/used.
+All chemicals and toxic substances are stored securely in a locked cupboard.

-If staff have any questions on hazardous substances they should initially speak to their line manager.
+If staff have any questions on hazardous substances, they should initially speak to their line manager.